henderson-01/henderson-01/README.md

 ### 📝 Documentation & Cheat Sheets
 I love making **Markdown cheat sheets**!
 I find that breaking down difficult concepts into simple, scannable help guides is the best way to learn.
-*Expect to see various "cheat sheet" repositories here as I find new ways to simplify coding.*
+*Expect to see various "cheat sheet" repositories here as I find new ways to simplify coding and applications.*

 ---